richardhj/contao-theme-framework/README.md

 |- files
 |- themes
  |- my_theme
-  |- assets     (Optional folder, we recommend to place your CSS/JS files there)
+  |- assets     (Optional folder, we recommend placing your CSS/JS files there)
   |- public     (Distribution folder with your CSS/JS files, will be symlinked into the web/ folder)
-  |- templates  (Overridden Contao templates, for frontend modules etc.pp.)
+  |- templates  (Overridden Contao templates, for frontend modules, etc.pp.)
   |- theme.yml  (Theme manifest)
 ```